rafaelsf80/transformers-labs/README.md

 <img src="images/chat-gemini-gradio.png" alt="Chat Gemini LLM demo" width="300"/>

-* Lab 05-3: codechat-gemini-gradio: `gemini-2.0-flash` lab in Gradio.
+* Lab 05-3: code-execution-gemini-gradio: `gemini-2.0-flash` lab in Gradio.
 Demo script (for Gradio or Generative AI Studio): 1. _"Generate Python code for a TensorFlow model to do classification using the MNIST dataset"_ 2. _"Explain Adam optimizer and also suggest other optimizers"_

 <img src="images/codechat-gemini-gradio.png" alt="Code Gemini LLM demo" width="300"/>